 Blocks!
 The blocks center is the most popular center in my classroom.
-This week I wanted to share all about my blocks center!
+In this post, I will share all about my blocks center!

 Here are the Me Blocks in action!
 This group of students worked together to build a castle for all their friends to live in.
 Love it!